Opener influences on yield

 (j)* No-tillage drill openers influence how well drilled slots are closed or covered.
 Covering is harder to achieve than in tilled soils because the soil is usually less friable.
 Poor slot covering, in turn, influences slot drying together with bird and insect damage.

 (l)* Finally, seed drill openers determine if and where fertilizer is placed (banded) during the seed drilling process.
 Some no-tillage openers are capable of banding fertilizer (often referred to as “double shooting”).
-Others are not do this (referred to as “single shooting”).
+Others are not able to do this (referred to as “single shooting”).
+Fertilizer banding has a greater influence on crop yield in untilled soils than in tilled soils.

 From the above, it would be easy to conclude that most of the issues outlined simply do not occur if the soil is tilled before seeding.
 But mechanical tillage does so much long-term harm to soil structure, organic matter retention, porosity, infiltration, erosion, water holding capacity, fertility, weed seed proliferation, compaction and biological health, (all of which manifest themselves as declining crop yields) that tillage is no-longer a viable option for producing the world’s food.